 If you’re planning to replace your roof, please consider the climate changes you’ve experienced lately in your area and select the right asphalt shingles for those evolving conditions.

 Have you noticed that high winds have suddenly become more common?
 Look for a performance laminate shingle like IKO Dynasty®.
 IKO Dynasty shingles have been designed to resist high winds and come with a Limited Wind Warranty of up to 130 mph (210 km/h).

 Did your kids see their first-ever snowfall this year?
-If the temperatures are dropping lower than usual, as they did in many areas, you might want to include an ice and water protector as part of your total roofing package and consider a heavier weight shingle that remains flexible in extreme cold.
+If the temperatures are dropping lower than usual, as they did in many areas, you might want to include an ice and water protector as part of your total roofing package and consider a heavier weight shingle.

 Our final word on climate is one of extreme caution.
 It is so important that you do your research, check references and hire a reputable, bonded, professional roofing contractor.
 A good place to start is finding an IKO Professional ShieldPRO Plus+™ and ShieldPRO Contractor close to you.

 There are many reputable roofers who specialize in the storm business; however, there are others who will take advantage of people whose homes have been damaged.
 They typically go door to door in storm-ravaged neighborhoods and will pressure you by saying that they’re redoing your neighbors’ roofs too, so all of you can benefit from a volume discount if you get yours done at the same time.

 They may use inferior roofing materials or install them incorrectly.
 Once they’ve moved on to their next “victims,” you’ll never see or hear from them again, let alone have them take responsibility for any damage they may have caused, refund any money they may owe you or honor any “guarantees.”